Updated: Dec 16, 2020

 What type of water should I use?

 The best tea is made with natural spring water.
 If you don't have access to natural water from your faucet we recommend getting a filter.
 Your local grocer may have spring water by the gallon but choosing a greener option is best.
 Our alternative?
-We chose a Brita filter.
+A brand called Zero Water.
 By purchasing the larger container we are able to fill up our tea kettle and have water to drink throughout the day.
-You can find filters at any home retail store.
+You can find filters at your local target.

 How should I prepare my tea with my new filter?